Ever stopped to take a longer look at an advertisement and recalled information even hours after seeing it?

 Flooding your space with content causes discomfort in viewers, as this actual website example demonstrates:

 Conversely, Apple’s website uses white space to elevate their products’ perceived quality.
-Their website has been touted as a proponent of simple design for both their products and their collaterals:
+Their website is a perfect example of simple design for both products and collateral:

 Practice restraint.
 Don’t saturate your slides with images and text in the hopes that it’ll improve information sharing and memory retention.
 It won’t fill in the gaps between supporting data and great presentation design techniques.